 House hunting expenses apply to both the employee and spouse.
 They may be incurred while traveling to and from the new job location and while looking for new living accommodations.
 They include the cost of transportation, meals, and lodging and are subject to the state and College travel rules, regulations, and limits.
 The employee may claim these expenses only if the travel begins after an employment agreement is signed and travel is primarily to look for a place to live.
 These expenses must also occur prior to the employee’s first day of work and before the employee moves from the old to the new residence.

 Only three trips for the employee and three trips for the spouse are reimbursable; up to 15 nights of lodging are reimbursable.
 A night of combined lodging for both the employee and spouse counts as one night.
-The cost of transportation includes parking fees and tolls, plus actual expenses, such as gas and oil (but not depreciation) for the use of a personal vehicle.
+The cost of transportation includes parking fees and tolls.
 Accurate records of each expense must be kept and the original receipts attached to the travel voucher.
 In lieu of actual costs, reimbursement can be paid at the maximum allowable mileage rate in effect at the time of travel.